AP NewsBreak: Ski chief urged to quit over climate comment

 Kasper’s comments rekindled longstanding issues between the action sports community and FIS.
 When snowboarding was brought into the Olympics in 1998, many of the sport’s leaders held out because they didn’t think the federation — with its base in Europe and with little background in snowboarding — had their best interest in mind.

-“Somehow, these organizations lose sight of who they’re supposed to be advocating for, which is athletes,” Burton said.
+“Somehow, these organizations lose sight of who they’re supposed to be advocating for, which is athletes,” Carpenter said.